University of North Carolina Online MPH Programs

 Curriculum: The University of North Carolina MPH program comprises 42 credits, including a practicum, comprehensive exam, and culminating experience.
 The MPH integrated core courses include data analysis for public health; systems approaches to understanding public health issues; methods and measures for public health practice; leading from the inside-out; MPH pre-practicum assignments; public health solutions: systems, policy, and advocacy; developing, implementing, and evaluating public health solutions; and MPH post-practicum assignments.

-• Nutrition concentration courses include human nutrition; food and your life stages; nutrition communication and culture; nutrition policy; and nutritional epidemiology.
+• Nutrition, Food Systems and Health concentration courses include human nutrition; food and your life stages; nutrition communication and culture; nutrition policy; and nutritional epidemiology.
 MPH nutrition students also take nine credits of electives and complete a three-credit culminating experience.

 • Applied Epidemiology concentration courses include fundamentals of epidemiology; data in public health; fundamentals of public health surveillance; epidemiologic data analysis; and methods in field epidemiology.
 Applied epidemiology students then take three electives related to their field of study or desired career goals.